Compositional theories for host-core languages: A ``kernel'' host-core calculus

 we obtain exactly a pure linear language, with tensor products.

-Since we are programmatically defining $\VCcalcolo$ as a minimal system, to have a linear core is a natural starting choice.
-At a first sight, this could appear very limiting and difficult to overcome.
-It is not the case, as shown in the following example. \begin{exa}[Breaking the linearity of the core $\core$, Part I] To extend $\core$ to a non-linear core, we have to force the tensor product to be a cartesian product.
-This can be done by adding to the core type system the rules $(uv)$, $(pv)$, $(\pi1)$, $(\pi 2)$ (with mixed contexts).
-Notice that old rules for tensor product are derivable from the new ones.
+Since we are programmatically defining $\VCcalcolo$ as a minimal system, having a linear core is a natural starting choice.
+This could appear very limiting and difficult to overcome.
+However, it is not the case, as shown in the following example. \begin{exa}[Breaking the linearity of the core $\core$, Part I] To extend $\core$ to a non-linear core, we have to force the tensor product to be a cartesian product.
+This can be done by adding to the core type system the rules $(uv)$, $(pv)$, $(\pi1)$, $(\pi 2)$ (with mixed contexts) and (eventually) {new base types}.
+Notice that old rules for tensor product are derivable from the new ones. \end{exa} {Before we proceed to the presentation of $\VCcalcolo$, we recall the ``roadmap'' that motivates our investigation.
+Linearity is an important property when designing languages for quantum computing.
+At the same time, when designing multi-language frameworks, some of the languages involved might have linear features.
+Both of these lines of enquiry require us to know how to deal with a minimal linear system suitably embedded into a host language.
+We designed $\VCcalcolo$ following these two intuitions.
+On the one hand, we follow the categorical logic tradition started by Benton.
+On the other hand, we also want to model some specific languages for quantum computing and in general for circuit manipulation.
+At the same time, we take inspiration from the practice of embedded programming.
+Our goal is not to provide a full description of host-core programming theory, but to show how a principled minimal system such as $\VCcalcolo$ works and can be extended to provide a useful basis for future systems.}

+Next, we develop our running example built upon the concrete syntax of $\VCcalcolo$ (see Examples \ref{ex:running2}, \ref{ex:running3} and \ref{ex:running4}).
+We sketch how to equip $\VCcalcolo$ with constants and functions to support basic circuit definition and manipulation, suggesting a \emph{specialization} of $\VCcalcolo$ as a system hosting a (toy) hardware definition language. { \begin{remark} We would like to emphasize that the complete definition of concrete instances of syntax for the definition of paradigmatic languages, as well as the study of operational semantics, are beyond the scope of this work.
+The exploration of these intriguing developments is left to future research.
+The examples are intended to be understood as support for the reader and as a tool to suggest possible connections with the literature on languages for circuit manipulation, which are particularly relevant for both classical and probabilistic, reversible, and quantum computations. \end{remark} } {\mathbf{0}} {\mathbf{1}}

+\begin{exa}[A circuit core language ] Let $\core^{*}$ be an extension of $\core$ for basic circuits definition and manipulation, and let $\host^{*}$ be the corresponding extension of $\host$.
+The new terms and types of $\core^{*}$ are defined as follows: we denote by $\boldbit$ a new type representing bits, and by $\zero$ and ${\uno}$ two constants typed as follows:

+Moreover, we consider some new functions $\mathsf{not}$, $\mathsf{and}$ and $\mathsf{cnot}$ (the controlled-not), representing boolean gates, together with their typing judgements:

+Combining these new operators with the substitution rule $(sub2)$ one can easily build, for example, the ``not-and'' $\mathsf{nand}$ operator as follows: